 The broad diversity, universality, and increase in digitized communication channels have begun to affect the healthcare industry.
 Telehealth has emerged as a new means of transmitting medical information.
 It involves using the Internet, videoconferencing, streaming services, and other communication technologies for the remote provision of healthcare services.
 Telehealth also encompasses long-distance education for patients and medical specialists.

-In 2021, telehealth is expected to gain universal recognition and become standard practice.
-Advanced clinics will virtually consult their patients.
+In 2021, telehealth has gained universal recognition and become standard practice.
+Advanced clinics are already virtually consulting their patients.
 This type of communication will gain absolute regulatory approval and displace traditional in-house consultations in the coming years.